actions-marketplace-validations/stevenleadbeater_rust-musl-builder/README.md

 # GitHub Action for Rust and MUSL

-Action provides an environment with stable Rust 1.37, MUSL and x86_64-unknown-linux-musl target.
+Action provides an environment with stable Rust, MUSL and x86_64-unknown-linux-musl target.
 This is based heavily off https://github.com/emk/rust-musl-builder. code for the base image from which the Dockerfile derives is here: https://github.com/stevenleadbeater/rust-musl-builder-base The following static binaries are compiled in to the base image as per the emk/rust-musl-builder repo